gate4ai/gate4ai/README.md

 ## Key Features

 *   **Centralized Gateway:** Acts as a single entry point for MCP requests and optionally proxies the management Portal UI/API.
+*   **Web Portal:** User-friendly interface (UI and API) for managing servers, users, keys, subscriptions, and settings.
+Accessed via the Gateway's proxy.
+*   **Server Catalog:** Discover, register, and manage available backend MCP and REST servers (public, private, subscription-based).
 *   **User & API Key Management:** Securely manage users and API keys with role-based access control (RBAC) via the Portal.
-*   **Server Catalog:** Discover, register, and manage available backend MCP servers (public, private, subscription-based).
 *   **Subscription Management:** Control user access to specific servers through subscriptions (pending, active, blocked states).
 *   **Request Routing & Aggregation:** Routes MCP requests to appropriate backend servers based on user subscriptions and handles aggregation for list operations.
-*   **Detailed Logging:** Tracks tool calls and server interactions for auditing and debugging (stored in the database).
+*   **Detailed Logging:** Tracks tool calls and server interactions for auditing and debugging.
-*   **Web Portal:** User-friendly interface (UI and API) for managing servers, users, keys, subscriptions, and settings.
-Accessed via the Gateway's proxy.

 ## Components

 1.  **Gateway (`./gateway`):** The core Go application.
 Handles all incoming requests, performs authentication (API keys), routes MCP calls to backend servers, proxies requests to the Portal, reads configuration, and logs activities.
 2.  **Portal (`./portal`):** A Nuxt.js web application providing the UI and backend API (`/api/...`) for administration and user interaction (user/key/server/subscription management).
 Interacts with the Database via Prisma.
 Accessed *through* the Gateway.
-3.  **Example Server (`./server`):** A sample Go MCP server implementation used for testing and demonstration.
-Represents a potential backend service.
+3.  **Server (`./server`):** MCP server implementation used for implementing custom MCP servers.
+It is used as a backend in the gateway, and also hosts the MCP servers provided by us.
+It is separable and can serve as a development framework for third-party MCP servers.
-4.  **Shared Library (`./shared`):** Common Go code (interfaces, MCP definitions, config helpers) used by Gateway and Example Server.
+4.  **Shared Library (`./shared`):** Common Go code (interfaces, MCP definitions, config helpers) used by Gateway and Server.
 5.  **Tests (`./tests`):** End-to-end (Playwright) and integration tests (Go).

 ## Technology Stack